aryanshinde09/Homelab/navidrome/README.md

 Restart policy: unless-stopped
 docker-compose.yml

-Check Navidrome official docker installation for docker compose format See docker-compose.yml in this folder.
+Check Navidrome official docker installation for docker compose format.
+See docker-compose.yml in this folder.

-Docker compose file config explanation:
+## Docker compose file config explanation:

 user: "1000:1000"
 my user UID/GID on my linux machine (as same as jellyfin setup)

 volumes:
       - /opt/docker/navidrome/data:/data
    The path for navidrome files to be stored at
       - /mnt/hdd/Music:/music:ro
-   the pathe where the music files are at (read only)
+   the path where the music files are at (read only)

-Library
+## Library

 Now navidrome has a particular way of showing music in library.
 It groups songs in album based on the songs metadata (album artist name and its album name).